-- You are on a blood thinning medication - You are on medication which suppresses your immune system, for example methotrexate, azathioprine or steroids. - You have an infection or any other medical condition which may mean we need to reschedule the injection procedure - You have an allergy to iodine-based products or one the medications used in the injection - You are pregnant
+- You are on a blood thinning medication - You are on medication that suppresses your immune system eg methotrexate or beta interferon, or steroids. - You have an infection like recent Covid infection or any other medical condition which may mean we need to reschedule the injection procedure - You have an allergy to iodinated contrast or one the medications used in the injection - You are pregnant

-Are there any risks associated with injections?
+Are there any risks of these injections?

-Increased pain in the injected area, known as 'Steroid Flare':
+Increased pain in the injected area, known as Steroid 'Flare':

-This is an aggravation of the inflammation that the injection was meant to treat.
-It can last 24hrs up to few days.
+It is an aggravation of the inflammation that the injection was meant to treat.
+This can last 24hrs to few days.
 If you experience severe pain beyond 48 hours, please seek medical attention.